desaikd/ion-schema/tutorial.md

 on how to define a constraint or type, examples and code challenges to test your learnings with our schema sandbox.

 _Note: This tutorial simply provides examples to learn Ion Schema Language.
-For more details on any of the sections mentioned in this tutorial please visit our official Ion Schema Specification 1.0._
+For more details on any of the sections mentioned in this tutorial please visit our official [Ion Schema Specification 1.0][1]._

 <!-- DO NOT MODIFY BETWEEN THESE LINES! -->
 * Placeholder for Table of Content (Must not be removed) {:toc}
-## Ion Schema
+# Ion Schema

 Ion Schema consists of a version marker, schema header(optional), schema footer(optional) and types.
 While a header and footer are both optional, a footer is required if a header is present (and vice-versa).